hyriver/pynhd/README.rst

 `WaterData <https://labs.waterdata.usgs.gov/geoserver/web/wicket/bookmarkable/org.geoserver.web.demo.MapPreviewPage?1>`__
 and `NLDI <https://labs.waterdata.usgs.gov/about-nldi/>`_ web services.
 These two web services can be used to navigate and extract vector data from NHDPlus V2 database such as catchments, HUC8, HUC12, GagesII, flowlines, and water bodies.
+Moreover, the NLDI service includes more than 30 NHDPlus catchment-scale attributes that are associated with NHDPlus ComIDs.
+Values of these attributes are provided in three characteristic types:

+1. ``local``: For individual reach catchments,
+2. ``tot``: For network-accumulated values using total cumulative drainage area,
+3. ``div``: For network-accumulated values using divergence-routed.

+A list of these attributes for each characteristic type can be accessed using ``NLDI().get_validchars`` class method.

 Additionally, PyNHD offers some extra utilities for processing the flowlines: